Note that with 9.4.3 the following commands can lead to issues such as slow upload from Apple devices.

 - End result: GRO is disabled for all interfaces.

-For a Hardware appliance:
+Hardware appliance:

 This solution works until an upgrade or a downgrade since the ifupdown script gets rewritten.